Skip to Content

 for drug or alcohol problems).

-may include one or more verbal or written tests.
 You will be asked some

 paper.
 Your answers are then rated and scored by your doctor.

-to finish, and you can do them by yourself at a regular office visit.
+answered quickly.
+These are often in a "yes" or "no" format.
+You can do them by yourself at a regular office visit.

 given by a specialist such as a psychologist.

-the pictures make them feel.
+these make them feel.
 Parents or teachers may be asked to answer

 several different tests are done.
 An in-depth test such as the Wechsler Adult